Cost Of Goods (COG) Forecast Template And Spreadsheet

 Jennifer Croft Comments

-Most small business owners don’t pay enough attention to the numbers in their businesses, particularly cost of goods.
+Most small business owners do not pay enough attention to the numbers in their businesses, particularly cost of goods.
 Yet, without an accurate idea of the cost of goods, it’s impossible to correctly price products and services.
 For example, if your cost of goods goes up, you need to implement a price increase, or you’ll make less money on every sale.
 There’s nothing exciting or glamorous about cost of goods, but every other number in your business pivots off of it.
 That’s why it’s important to keep track of your cost of goods numbers and start getting comfortable with them!